Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 Will my insurance company automatically drop me after a DUI?

-Not all insurance companies drop drivers after a DUI conviction, though some preferred or non-standard policies may not renew.
+Not all insurance companies drop drivers after a DUI conviction, though some preferred policies may not renew.
 Major companies like Progressive, State Farm, and GEICO typically continue coverage but apply significant rate increases.
-Some insurers specialize in high-risk drivers and actively seek DUI clients.
-If your current insurer drops you, immediately shop companies specializing in non-standard or high-risk policies to maintain continuous coverage and avoid potential license suspension.
+Some insurers — such as The General, Direct Auto, and Dairyland — specialize in high-risk drivers and actively seek DUI clients.
+If your current insurer does drop you, immediately shop companies specializing in non-standard or high-risk policies to maintain continuous coverage and avoid potential license suspension.

 Can I get car insurance without an SR-22 after a DUI?

 Whether you need an SR-22 depends on your state's laws and your specific DUI circumstances.
-Most states require SR-22 filing for 2–5 years after a DUI conviction.
-The SR-22 is just a certificate—you still need a standard auto insurance policy meeting minimum liability requirements underneath it.
-Florida and Virginia use FR-44 certificates instead, requiring higher coverage limits.
-Check your state DMV or consult with an insurance agent to confirm your specific obligations.
+Several states — including Delaware, Kentucky, Minnesota, New Mexico, New York, North Carolina, Oklahoma, and Pennsylvania — do not require SR-22 filing after a DUI.
+The SR-22 is just a certificate; you still need a standard auto insurance policy meeting minimum liability requirements underneath it.
+Florida and Virginia use FR-44 certificates instead, requiring significantly higher coverage limits — and Virginia increased its FR-44 minimums effective January 1, 2025.

 How much does car insurance cost after a DUI compared to before?

-Car insurance after a DUI typically costs 85–96% more than before conviction, though increases range from 6% to 145% depending on your insurer, state, age, and driving history.
-A driver paying the 2026 national average of $2,496 annually might see rates jump to $5,287 or more after a DUI.
-Progressive and State Farm offer the smallest increases at 35–41% and 6% respectively, while GEICO and Nationwide can increase rates by 86–145%.
+Car insurance after a DUI typically costs 85–200% more than before conviction, though increases range widely depending on your insurer, state, age, and driving history.
+The latest data shows the national average full coverage premium for DUI drivers has reached approximately $5,106 annually — compared to roughly $2,634 for clean-record drivers.
+State Farm and Progressive offer among the smallest post-DUI rate hikes, while some insurers like Nationwide can increase rates by well over 100%.
 Shopping multiple companies is essential to finding the lowest available post-DUI rate.

 Do I need to tell my insurance company about a DUI?